Project-Crescendo/.github/profile/README.md

 # Danfoss Innovator Award 2026

-Welcome to the official organization for our award-winning project: **Non-Invasive Condition Monitoring and Remaining Useful Life (RUL) Prediction of DC Link Capacitors using Hybrid Physics-ML Models.**
+Welcome to the official organization for our award-winning project: **Non-Invasive Condition Monitoring and Remaining Useful Life (RUL) Prediction of DC Link Capacitors in Drives using Hybrid Physics-ML Models.**

 ## The Project Ecosystem
 To protect our core intellectual property, our raw ML and hardware code is kept in a private repository.
 However, you can explore our system architecture and live dashboard below: